aws-samples/aws-genai-cicd-suite/README.md

 ## Overview

 This application is a GitHub Action & GitHub App hybrid solution to perform automated code reviews, PR generation, unit test generation and issue operation etc. using AWS Bedrock API.
-The default model is Claude3 Sonnet, which is suitable for general purpose with optimized cost, you can change to other models supported by Amazon Bedrock in the action options.
+The default model is Claude3 Sonnet, which is suitable for general purpose with optimized cost, we also support hosting your own model in Amazon SageMaker and use the specific model id prefixed with `sagemaker.<api url>` in the action options.

 ## Features Overview: